Matt-Sklep/reading-notes/README.md

 ### What is the Growth Mindset?

 ```
 The Growth mindset is a way of thinking that helps an individual succeed inside and outside of work.
-By not walking away at the
-sight of a problem, but instead using the challenge as a motivation, you're able to become more productive.
-These
+By not walking away at the sight of a problem, but instead using the challenge as a motivation,
+you're able to become more productive.
+Turning your frustrations into motivations creates better
+habits for you and helps lift up your way of life.
 ```

 ### Reminders to Keep a Growth Mindset